OpenNews/srccon-product/logistics.md

 ## Schedule

-**Date:** February 8, 2020

-Our rough schedule for the day:

-* **9am:** Registration opens
-* **10am:** Event opens
-* **Morning:** Sessions & conversation-friendly breaks
-* **Midday:** Lunch at SRCCON:PRODUCT with the people you meet
-* **Afternoon:** More sessions, snacks, & conversation-friendly breaks
-* **6pm:** Event closing

-We expect it to be a busy, fun, and productive day where we all take away new ideas and stronger connections with colleagues.
-We're still finalizing the precise final schedule, but expect that participants from train distance away may arrive in the morning and leave in the evening.
+Registration opens at 9am with breakfast and we'll kick things off at 9:45am.
+You can find the full schedule [on our schedule app](/schedule).

 ## Hotel

+The conference hotel is the [Hampton Inn Philadelphia Center City-Convention Center](https://www.hilton.com/en/hotels/phlcvhx-hampton-philadelphia-center-city-convention-center/) in Center City.
 Temple University is on an urban campus in a residential neighborhood without large hotels nearby.
-We booked a discounted hotel block a short Broad Street Line subway ride away in Center City.
+The Hampton Inn a short Broad Street Line subway ride away in Center City.
 There are several other large, chain hotels a similar distance from the venue, with easy access to the Broad Street Line (Broad Street replaces 14th Street in Philadelphia).

-You can [use this link to book at the Hampton Inn](https://secure3.hilton.com/en_US/hp/reservation/book.htm?inputModule=HOTEL&ctyhocn=PHLCVHX&spec_plan=CHHSRC&arrival=20200207&departure=20200210&cid=OM,WW,HILTONLINK,EN,DirectLink&fromId=HILTONLINKDIRECT), where we have a discount block, with a registration deadline of January 17.
-The nightly rate will be $129 plus taxes and includes free hot breakfast.

 ## Getting around Philly